 October 14, 2011 by Living Girl Living Foods

-The four flavors I was sent are (left to right in the photo below); Smoked Cashew, Plain Cashew & Macadamia, Herb Macadamia and Smoked Macadamia.
+The four flavors sent to me where (left to right in the photo below); Smoked Cashew, Plain Cashew & Macadamia, Herb Macadamia and Smoked Macadamia.

 The cheeses come in tins with a seal from the top all the way to the bottom.
-They seem to have a pretty good shelf life, my cheese do not expire until November 15th.
-The packaging in beautiful, it’s wrapped in something similar to wax paper and unfolds like an origami gift.
+They seem to have a pretty good shelf life, my cheeses do not expire until November 15th.
+The packaging is beautiful, it’s wrapped in something similar to wax paper and unfolds like an origami gift.